microbus-io/fabric/docs/tech/openapi.md

   openApi: false
 ```

-The [OpenAPI portal system service](../structure/services-openapiportal.md) aggregates the OpenAPI endpoints of all microservices on the bus and renders an HTML page that lists them to a human reader.
+The [OpenAPI portal core microservice](../structure/coreservices-openapiportal.md) aggregates the OpenAPI endpoints of all microservices on the bus and renders an HTML page that lists them to a human reader.

 [Swagger](https://swagger.io) is a set of popular tools for working with APIs in general and OpenAPI in particular.
 The [OpenAPI editor](https://editor-next.swagger.io) is an especially useful one that allows editing and exploring OpenAPI documents online.